This is the Record of John: Sources

+The text comes from John 1:19–23.

+It concerns the prophecy of John the Baptist foretelling the coming of Jesus.

-The original text comes from John 1:19–23.
-Gibbons uses the text of the Geneva Bible; it is very similar to that found in the Authorized Version, but (for example) AV has "one crying" in the third stanza, where the Geneva Bible (and Gibbons) have "him that crieth".
-The text concerns the prophecy of John the Baptist foretelling the coming of Jesus.
+Gibbons uses the text of the Geneva Bible; it is very similar to that found in the Authorized Version, which was published about the time the anthem was composed.
+To give an example of a difference, AV has "one crying" in the third stanza, where the Geneva Bible (and Gibbons) have "him that crieth".

+Most recordings use Received Pronunciation.
+An exception is Red Byrd's version which uses a regional accent on the basis that Gibbons' singers would not have used Received Pronunciation.